urgap/urgap/CONTRIBUTING.rst

 First of all, please be concise and as descriptive (explicit is better than implicit :) ) as possible.
-It is always
+It is always documentation or example scripts etc. ).
+At the same time, please avoid unnecessarily long messages.
 If possible, always use a headline in your commit message and list all changes as bullet points.